 The trail into Horsethief Canyon is a scenic mountain hike in Cleveland National Forest in east San Diego County that brings you to a idyllic stream pool that forms during wet seasons.

-Hiking Horsethief Canyon trails near the town of Alpine, California, it’s clear why the spot has long been popular among outlaws.
+Exploring this secluded trail, it’s clear why the spot has long been popular among outlaws.
 Tucked among the chaparral-covered mountains of Pine Creek Wilderness, in Cleveland National Forest, the oak groves, streams and cool valleys offer seclusion and a reprieve from the dry, rugged terrain.

 Back in the late 1800s, thieves used to keep their stolen horses here before taking them across the Mexican boarder, just to the south.
 More recently, the area has been used by undocumented migrants and smugglers.

 Even in winter, this can be a hot area and the pool is a nice cool place to sit and listen to the gurgle of the stream.
 Just downstream of the pool is a flat grassy grove that is perfect for overnight camping (with a permit from the Forest Service).
 The best times for hiking in Horsethief Canyon are in the winter and spring, when the flowers are blooming and the temperatures reasonable.

+You can, of course, explore beyond the pool.
 From the pool, you can bushwhack upstream along the creek, where it squeezes through the increasingly narrow canyon.
 Heading downstream along Pine Valley Creek is easy walking and offers even more seclusion.
 Watch out for poison ivy and rattlesnakes.

 Across Pine Valley Creek, Espinosa trail continued on further into Pine Creek Wilderness and also connects with Secret Valley Trail, a long trail that runs north-south through the wilderness and makes for a nice backpacking trip or epic day hike.